Homestead Acts: In practice

 Settlers found land and filed their claims at the regional land office, usually in individual family units, although others formed closer-knit communities.
 Often, the homestead consisted of several buildings or structures besides the main house.

-The Homestead Act of 1862 gave rise later to a new phenomenon, large land rushes, such as the Oklahoma Land Runs of the 1880s and '90s.
+The Homestead Act of 1862 gave rise later to a new phenomenon, large land rushes, such as the Oklahoma Land Runs of the 1880s and 90s.

-End of homesteading
+End under Federal Land Policy and Management Act

 The Federal Land Policy and Management Act of 1976 ended homesteading; by that time, federal government policy had shifted to retaining control of western public lands.
 The only exception to this new policy was in Alaska, for which the law allowed homesteading until 1986.

+Elizabeth (Betty) Clouse-Smith was the last woman homesteader to successfully prove up land in her own name.
+She was among a group of people, including her son William J. Smith, who filed for homestead west of Big Delta, Alaska.
+On October 18, 1984, she received a patent for her 116 acre.

 The last claim under this Act was made by Ken Deardorff for 80 acre of land on the Stony River in southwestern Alaska.
 He fulfilled all requirements of the homestead act in 1979 but did not receive his deed until May 1988.
 He is the last person to receive a title to land claimed under the Homestead Acts.

 Issues and concerns

 The Homestead Acts were sometimes abused, but historians continue to debate the extent.
-In the 1950s and 1960s, historians Fred Shannon, Roy Robbins, and Paul Wallace Gates emphasized fraudulent episodes, and historians largely turned away from the issue.
+In the 1950s and 1960s, historians Fred Albert Shannon, Roy Robbins, and Paul Wallace Gates emphasized fraudulent episodes, and historians largely turned away from the issue.
 In recent decades, however, the argument has mostly been that on the whole fraud was a relatively minor element and that strongly positive impacts regarding women and the family have only recently been appreciated.
 Robert Higgs argues that the Homestead Act induced no long-term misallocation of resources.
-In 1995, a random survey of 178 members of the Economic History Association found that 70 percent of economists and 84 percent of economic historians disagreed that "Nineteenth-century U.S. land policy, which attempted to give away free land, probably represented a net drain on the productive capacity of the country."
+In 1995, a random survey of 178 members of the Economic History Association found that 70 percent of economists and 84 percent of economic historians disagreed with the statement "Nineteenth-century U.S. land policy, which attempted to give away free land, probably represented a net drain on the productive capacity of the country."